-- Management of herbivore impacts to sustainable levels. - Control of invasive species.
+- Management of herbivore impacts to sustainable levels to enable a diverse ground flora and shrub layer, along with natural regeneration where environmental conditions are suitable. - > Control of non-native invasive species.
 Focusing on designated sites and ancient woodland sites is key to creating and maintaining resilient woodland as these are core areas in the wider habitat network.

-In some circumstances it may be appropriate to undertake thinning or other silvicultural interventions however this should be in combination with a holistic management approach rather than as a standalone operation.
+In some circumstances it may be appropriate to undertake thinning or other silvicultural interventions, however this should be in combination with a holistic management approach rather than as a standalone operation.